Modern slavery and human trafficking

 Our policies

-In 2021 we have revised the following policies, procedures and agreements which form part of our approach to mitigate against the risk of modern slavery within our own companies or our supply chain:
+We have implemented the following policies, procedures and agreements which form part of our approach to mitigate against the risk of modern slavery within our own companies or our supply chain:

 - Procurement Policy